2×2 Matrix Determinant and Inverse Calculator

 Common Errors

 1. Swapping instead of negating off-diagonal entries.
-The adjugate formula requires swapping a and d (main diagonal) AND negating b and c (off-diagonal).
+The adjugate formula requires swapping a and d AND negating b and c.
 Students often negate all four entries or only negate one.

 3. Applying the formula when det = 0.
 Division by zero is undefined.
-A singular matrix has no inverse — attempting to compute one yields meaningless entries or ±∞.
+A singular matrix has no inverse.

 5. Confusing the determinant with the trace.
-The trace is a + d (sum of main-diagonal entries).
-The determinant is ad − bc.
-Both appear in the characteristic polynomial λ² − tr(A)λ + det(A) = 0, but they serve different roles.
+The trace is a + d (sum of main-diagonal entries); the determinant is ad − bc.
+Both appear in the characteristic polynomial λ² − tr(A)λ + det(A) = 0.

 6. Row vs. column ordering.
-When constructing the matrix from a word problem or a set of equations, always confirm that entries map correctly: a=row1/col1, b=row1/col2, c=row2/col1, d=row2/col2.
+Always confirm: a=row1/col1, b=row1/col2, c=row2/col1, d=row2/col2.
 A transposition error changes the determinant sign and completely changes the inverse.

 ---